 There are many reasons that you may need to downsize what you own.
-Perhaps you are moving to a smaller house, maybe you are going on a gap year, perhaps your children have left home and it is time to redo the house.
+Perhaps you are moving to a smaller house, maybe you are going on a road-trip adventure to live the RV lifestyle, perhaps your children have left home and it is time to redo the house.
 Even without a specific reason, most of us want to be minimalist and more clutter-free these days, because we know it is better for our wellbeing.

 If you feel like stripping down what you own to a more manageable amount, follow these easy steps to owning less:

 Ask Yourself: Why Do You Want To Downsize?

 From the very beginning of this process think about why you want to downsize your stuff.
 Unless you have a time limit pushing you to minimise your belongings it is unlikely that you will have the willpower to follow the job through, unless you have a strong reason for doing it.

 Watch Marie Kondo on Netflix, The Minimalists Documentary and Tiny Homes Nation, they will give you many tips to help you go through the downsizing process quicker, easier and with better results.

 Utilise Services And Places

 Your stuff really shouldn’t just go in the bin.
 Binning it is neither practical nor ethical.
 Sure, some of it will end up going to the tip.
 However, you can recycle and pass on a lot of what you own.
 Sell it, recycle it, gift it, reutilise it – do whatever you need to make the item make you money, help somebody else, or to make the item usable again.
 There are multiple sites you can list your stuff on to give away or sell, to exchange it for cash or to send it to where it is needed.
 Utilise what you have around you, and you’ll be surprised how many potential new homes your belongings have.